What is High-Functioning Depression?

 Symptoms of High-Functioning Depression

 Recognizing the symptoms of high-functioning depression is essential for seeking appropriate depression treatment.
-A qualified depression therapist can help identify these often-subtle signs and develop an effective treatment plan.
+At Shift Counseling, our therapists help clients recognize these often-subtle signs and build a treatment plan that fits their needs, goals, and daily life.

 Symptoms of depression are similar, whether it's clinical depression or high-functioning.
 You may experience negative emotions like helplessness, hopelessness, emptiness, or sadness.
 However, these feelings might be less intense than those experienced in major depressive disorder, making them easier to dismiss or rationalize away.
 Many people describe feeling like they're going through the motions of life without truly experiencing joy or satisfaction.